slarmoo/.github/profile/javascript/arrow/arrow.md

 const closure = makeClosure(a);
 ```

-Now, when we call `closure` function it will output the values contained in scope where it was created instead of the current values of the variables.
+Now, when we call the `closure` function it will output the values contained in scope where it was created instead of the current values of the variables.

 ```js
 console.log(closure());